Statement of Disclosure Policy & Practices

 Responding to Market Rumours

 The Corporation will not comment, affirmatively or negatively, on market rumours.
-This also applies to rumours on the Internet.

 The Corporation does not provide earnings guidance or forward-looking information other than specific information required by regulation.